bertoldi11/teste-enad/README.md

-This project is a teste for a Software Engineer.
+This project is a test for a position as Software Engineer. :)
 Powered by  [Yii Framework](http://www.yiiframework.com/).

 REQUIREMENTS
 ------------

 [PHP 5.6.x or 7.x](https://php.net)
 [Composer](https://getcomposer.org)
 [Mysql 5.5.*](https://www.mysql.com/)